Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone Wall Detection: Experiments

 \subsection{Dataset}

-Table~\ref{tab:datasets} provides a comprehensive summary of the key specifics of the datasets used in this study.

-\paragraph{BudjBimLandscape} For self-supervised pre-training, we apply a dataset called \textit{BudjBimLandscape}, covering 301~km\textsuperscript{2} of terrain in the Budj Bim cultural landscape, located in southeastern Australia.
-The dataset comprises unlabeled aerial imagery and two DEM-derived views: multi-directional hillshading (MHS) and visually anisotropic terrain (VAT), both generated from a high-resolution DEM at 50~cm spatial resolution (see Sec.~\ref{subsec:dem_vis}).
-Due to the visual occlusion of low-lying stone walls by dense vegetation in aerial imagery, only the MHS and VAT data views are used for DINO-CV pre-training.
-The dataset contains a total of 188,006 image tiles of size $400^2$ pixels, which are resized to $256^2$ for training.
+Table~\ref{tab:datasets} provides a comprehensive summary of the key characteristics of the datasets used in this study. \paragraph{BudjBimLandscape} For self-supervised pre-training, we use the \textit{BudjBimLandscape} dataset, which covers approximately 301~km\textsuperscript{2} of terrain within the Budj Bim Cultural Landscape in southeastern Australia.
+The dataset comprises unlabeled aerial imagery and two DEM-derived visualization products: MHS and VAT, both generated from a high-resolution LiDAR-derived DEM at 10~cm spatial resolution (see Sec.~\ref{subsec:dem_vis}).
+Due to the substantial visual occlusion of low-lying stone walls by dense vegetation in optical imagery, only the MHS and VAT representations are used during DINO-CV self-supervised pre-training.
+The dataset contains a total of 188,006 image tiles of size $400 \times 400$ pixels, which are resized to $256 \times 256$ for training.

-\paragraph{BudjBimArea} For supervised fine-tuning and model evaluation, we use an annotated dataset called \textit{BudjBimArea}, covering a 25~km\textsuperscript{2} region in the northern part of the Budj Bim landscape.
-This area features one of the highest densities of European historic dry-stone walls in Australia.
-The region is spatially divided into six equal rectangular zones, as illustrated in Fig.~\ref{fig:bba_dataset}.
-Wall annotations were manually created using the Semi-Automatic Classification Plugin within QGIS \citep{congedo2021semi}.
-Annotations are provided as binary raster masks in the $xy$-plane, where a pixel value of 1 denotes the presence of a wall, and 0 denotes background (non-wall) regions.
-The dataset is publicly released to support reproducibility and benchmarking.

-The dataset comprises a total of 7,102 image tiles, each with a resolution of $400^2$ pixels, which are resized to $256^2$ for training and evaluation.
-We adopt a six-fold \textit{leave-one-area-out} cross-validation strategy, where in each fold, five of the six areas are used for training and validation, and the remaining area is held out for testing.
+\paragraph{BudjBimArea} For supervised fine-tuning and evaluation, we use the annotated \textit{BudjBimArea} dataset, a geographical subset of the larger \textit{BudjBimLandscape}, covering a 25~km\textsuperscript{2} region in the northern part of the Budj Bim landscape.
+This area contains one of the highest densities of historic European dry-stone walls in Australia.
+The region is spatially partitioned into six non-overlapping rectangular zones, as illustrated in Fig.~\ref{fig:bba_dataset}.
+The dataset comprises 7,102 image tiles, each with a resolution of $400 \times 400$ pixels, resized to $256 \times 256$ for fine-tuning and evaluation.
+We adopt a six-fold \textit{leave-one-area-out} cross-validation strategy, where in each fold five areas are used for training and the remaining area is held out for testing.
 Within the training subset, data is further split into 80\% for training and 20\% for validation.
-This splitting strategy ensures evaluation across diverse spatial regions of dataset and provides a robust assessment of generalization to unseen regions.
+This strategy ensures that every tile is evaluated exactly once and provides a robust assessment of \textit{intra-site generalization} across spatially distinct regions.